 In the US, federal telecommunications law is derived principally from statutes enacted by Congress (and signed by the President) as well as administrative regulations, orders and policies adopted by the FCC.

 The Communications Act

 Section 4(i) of the Communications Act provides that the FCC 'may perform any and all acts, make such rules and regulations, and issue such orders, not inconsistent with this chapter, as may be necessary in the execution of its functions'.
-In a number of instances, the FCC has attempted to use this 'ancillary authority' to regulate subject matter outside the traditional scope of its jurisdiction (e.g., VoIP services).
+In a number of instances, the FCC has attempted to use this ancillary authority to regulate subject matter outside the traditional scope of its jurisdiction (e.g., voice over internet protocol (VoIP) services).

 FCC regulations and orders